KnurpsBram/pyrtsi/README.md

 # Real-Time Spectrogram Inversion (RTSI)

 Python implementation of RTSI.
 The algorithm needs no iterations and no information about future spectrogram columns.
 It is ideal for true real-time ('streaming') audio conversion applications.
+It inverts the spectrogram column-by-column, each time using the overlapping previous frames to make a good estimate of the phase of the current frame.
 The algorithm is inspired by RTISI-LA [(see paper)](https://ieeexplore.ieee.org/document/4244543).
-The algorithm inverts the spectrogram column-by-column, each time using the overlapping previous frames to make a good estimate of the phase of the current frame.

 Can be as simple as:
 ```